atomjoy/vscode/DEVPACKAGE.md

-# Devapp
+# How to add github packages in repository

-The Laravel application.
+The Laravel application package development.

 ## Add dev packages